Trail Descriptions

 Return to Summary

-OverviewParcel 5 is part of the Norwich Fire District, and is laced with a system of trails suited for running, mountain biking and skiing.
+OverviewParcel 5 is a part of the Norwich Fire District, and is laced with a network of trails suited for running, mountain biking and skiing.
 The main trail has 2 major lobes, one approximately 3 km, the other 2 km.
 It features several shortcuts, as well.

 The first map has been updated to show several trails constructed in 2020-21.
 Near the top of the main trail, a new connector drops down to the Brookmead trail system, primarily for skiers and grooming equipment to flow between the two systems.
 Two new trails intended mainly for mountain biking are shown with blue dots: Just W of the trailhead, a new flow trail P5 Fo Fun, allows most riders to climb gently up to the top of the parcel.
 Just before it joins the top of the main trail, Dole It Out branches S, providing a more challenging descent that rejoins the main trail lower down.